-Capital expenditures were \$63,000 in the first quarter of 2004 compared to \$591,000 in the first quarter of 2003.
-In the first quarter of 2003 our expenditures were principally for the leasehold improvements associated with the consolidation of our sales and marketing and administrative groups into our manufacturing facility, as well as additional engineering lab equipment, and computer equipment and software for general corporate purposes.
-In the first quarter of 2004 our expenditures were principally for general corporate purposes.
-We expect capital expenditures to range from \$1 to \$2 million for the balance of the year to support our development efforts on our extended run-time product and 1200 kVA paralleling project.
+Capital expenditures were \$137,000 in the first six months of 2004 for general corporate purposes including engineering equipment to support our advanced development efforts on our extended runtime product.
+Capital spending of \$627,000 for the same period of 2003 was principally for leasehold improvements associated with the consolidation of our sales and marketing and administrative groups into our manufacturing facility, as well as additional engineering lab equipment, and computer equipment and software for general corporate purposes For the second half of 2004 we expect capital additions to be approximately \$400,000 to \$600,000 and for the first half of 2005 we expect expenditures to increase to a range of \$1.0 to \$1.5 million to support the production and testing of our high power 1200 kVA UPS systems in paralleled applications and the scale up our facilities for the production of our extended runtime product.

-In addition to other cash used in our business, the outcome of the litigation described under "Legal Proceedings" below in this report may require additional cash, whether to fund additional legal expenses or to pay any settlement or damages, as to which amounts we are unable to estimate at this time.
+In addition to other cash used in our business, the outcome of the litigation described under "Legal Proceedings" below in this report may require additional cash in order to fund additional legal expenses or to pay any settlement or damages, as to which amounts we are unable to estimate at this time.

-We believe our existing cash and investments balances at March 31, 2004 will be sufficient to meet our cash requirements through the next 24 months, although we might elect to seek additional funding prior to that time.
+We believe our existing cash and investments balances at June 30, 2004 will be sufficient to meet our cash requirements through the next 24 months, although we might elect to seek additional funding prior to that time.
 Beyond the next 24 months, our cash requirements will depend on many factors, including the rate of sales growth, the market acceptance of our products, the timing and level of development funding, the rate of expansion of our sales and marketing activities, the rate of expansion of our manufacturing processes, and the timing and extent of research and development projects.
 Although we are not a party to any agreement or letter of intent with respect to a potential acquisition or merger, we may enter into acquisitions or strategic arrangements in the future, which could also require us to seek additional equity or debt financing.